 Located in the foothills of the beautiful D’Aguilar Range, Trevena Glen Farm offers a wonderful rural farm experience, just 40 minutes’ drive northwest of Brisbane CBD.
 This family-run business gives kids and adults the chance to meet and interact with a range of beautiful animals, take part in authentic farm activities, and learn all about farm life and animal care.
-You can enjoy a personal hands-on tour, book a birthday party package, have a pony ride, and so much more!
+You can enjoy a public tour, a personal hands-on tour, book a birthday party package, have a pony ride, and so much more!

 Animals at Trevena Glen